Neko-Box-Coder/SimpleCodingStyle/README.md

         - You can configure on most of the modern IDE or text editor to align and output 4 spaces quite easily.
 - #### Bracket style - Newline and same indentation
     - **Explanation:** Easier to read by providing spacing against the block content.
-Expecially when dealing multi-line if statement where the bracket in newline helps differentiate the if statement lines and the actual content lines.
+Especially when dealing multi-line if statement where the bracket in newline helps differentiate the if statement lines and the actual content lines.
     - Example: